 On a side note, in reality the opinion is just that, an opinion, and is not binding on the courts or anyone else.
 However, what it does do is provide fodder for those judges, appellate judges, Court of Criminal Appeal justices, and other politicians who are more concerned with doing what they perceive will get them reelected than what is in the interest of justice.
 Shame on them.

-For those of you who want to read the AG opinion, it can be found here in PDF format.
+For those of you who want to read the AG opinion, it can be found here.
 If you disagree with the opinion, and if you care about justice you should, contact your state legislator and let them know.
 If enough voters complain then the laws can be rewritten to allow tainted trials to be overturned.